jfbrennan/m-/README.md

 1. `npm install`
 1. `npm start`

 You now have M- built watching for changes and the doc site running at [localhost:3000](http://localhost:3000).
-Run `gulp watch` and start coding!
+Start coding!

 ### Coding notes
 Custom Element constructors have strict rules about what you can safely do inside them.
 Please get familiar with [Requirements for custom element constructors and reactions](https://html.spec.whatwg.org/multipage/custom-elements.html#custom-element-conformance).